jeanmarko2703/habitsApp/README.md

 # HabitsApp

-# App information

-- This is an app to track your habits daily to manage your productivity.
+This is an app to track your habits daily to manage your productivity.

 # Contact information